huutri148/fucking-algorithm/algorithm/recursion.md

 if **Stack Overflow** error occurs in recursion, it happens because **the base case** is not reached or not defined.

-** What is the difference between direct and indirect recursion? **
+## 3.What is the difference between direct and indirect recursion?

 A function fun is called direct recursive if it calls the same fun fun.
 A function fun is called indirect recursive if it calls another function say fun_new and fun_new